Interpolating Population Distributions using Public-use Data: An Application to Income Segregation using American Community Survey Data: EVALUATION OF L-PRLN

-The tract-level model compares favorably with PRLN.
-For most estimands in most tracts, and according to most metrics, the tract-level model does about the same or slightly worse than PRLN.
-The main exceptions are in either tail of the distribution, where for some tracts the difference between PRLN and the tract-level model is more magnified.
-The tract-level model especially has trouble relative to PRLN in the lower tail.
-On the other hand, the tract-level model does often perform better than PRLN for the Gini coefficient, and in particular in the IL PUMA it performs much better for the 95th percentile and consequently for the Gini coefficient.
-This is due to the phenomenon discussed in Section~\ref{sec:sim}, where PRLN sometimes significantly misestimates the distribution in the upper bin.
-Again, our model does not have this problem.
-Additionally, in the CO PUMA, the tract-level model outperforms PRLN in the middle of the distribution.
+For most estimands in most tracts, and according to most metrics, L-PRLN does about the same or slightly worse than PRLN.
+The main exceptions are in either tail of the distribution, where for some tracts the difference between PRLN and L-PRLN is more magnified.
+L-PRLN especially has trouble relative to PRLN in the lower tail.
+On the other hand, L-PRLN often performs better than PRLN for the Gini coefficient, and in particular in the IL PUMA it performs much better for the 95th percentile and consequently for the Gini coefficient.
+This is due to the phenomenon discussed in Section~\ref{sec:sim}, where PRLN sometimes significantly incorrectly estimates the distribution in the upper bin.
+Additionally, in the CO PUMA, the L-PRLN outperforms PRLN in the middle of the distribution.

-The nested model, on the other hand, performs worse.
-Adding the PUMS data degrades the model's predictions of the held out estimates rather than helping it, though these issues are largely confined to the left tail of the distribution.
-It is not surprising that the PUMS data does not help -- in order for it to do so, the model has to be able to reliably learn which tract each PUMS observation likely came from.
-This is a difficult task since the tract-level income distributions likely have much overlap.
-In fact, if the model cannot figure out which tract an observation belongs to, it essentially assumes that it is equally likely to come from each tract in the PUMA since tracts have roughly the same population.
-This skews each tract's latent density to be more like the PUMA-level income distribution and less like their corresponding tract-level income distributions.

-Additionally, we computed widely applicable information criterion (WAIC), also known as Watanabe-Akaike information criterion, for both the held out estimates, and the estimates included in the model.
-WAIC is normally computed for data included in the model, in which case it is an estimate of the expected log predictive density of a new dataset and as a result is asymptotically equivalent to leave-one-out cross validation \citep{watanabe2010asymptotic,vehtari2017practical}.
-For the held out percentile estimates, we use WAIC as a measure of the out-of-sample predictive accuracy of our models that takes into account the standard error of the held out estimates.
-We follow \citet{vehtari2017practical} and scale WAIC so that larger indicates better predictions on average from the model.

-WAIC for a single observation is the log of the posterior expected data model PDF of the observation, minus the posterior variance of the log data model PDF for the observation, i.e.